LSESU Essay vs John Locke vs Marshall Society: Which Economics Competition (2026)

 Can I enter LSESU, John Locke and Marshall in the same year?

 Yes.
-John Locke closes around 31 May 2026; LSESU and Marshall fall in late August / early September.
+John Locke closes around 31 May 2026; Marshall closes 11.59pm BST on 30 August 2026, and LSESU on 1 September 2026.
 The deadlines do not clash, though each wants a differently shaped essay, so confirm every date officially.

 Do these competitions allow AI assistance?